Hormones

 The reality is you may be dealing with cortisol levels that are too low, too high, a mix of high and low, or a mix of normal levels with highs and/or lows.

-Just about any pattern you can imagine is possible, but when I was regularly testing patients, I most commonly saw a flipped cortisol pattern: too low in the morning, too high at night.
+Just about any pattern you can imagine is possible, but when I was regularly testing patients, I most commonly saw a flipped cortisol pattern: too low in the morning and too high at night.
 Speaking of testing…

 Adrenal Testing